svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

 # Interfacing a Neato Lidar with an STM32 under ChibiOS

 I bought my Neato lidar very cheaply from Ebay.
 I did get it to run and talk to an stm32f4 under ChibiOs.
-But it does seem to not be top working order.
+But it does seem to not be in top working order.
 Good enough to play with though.
-There are several blogs and forum posts on the web that discuss the Neato lidar in one way or another and I pieced together the information needed to talk to lidar from such sources.
+There are several blogs and forum posts on the web that discuss the Neato lidar in one way or another and I pieced together the information needed to talk to the lidar from such sources.
 At this time I cannot remember exactly which source gave me what insight and I also am uncertain that I managed to find all the sources that helped me.
 So here is a list other sites that talk about the Neato lidar in a hobbyist setting:

 1. [Lidar on RPI](https://hackaday.com/2016/01/22/how-to-use-lidar-with-the-raspberry-pi/)
 2. [Adding Inexpensive Lidar to your Robot](https://www.impulseadventure.com/elec/robot-lidar-neato-xv11.html)